Every marketer knows the classic sales adage: “Sell the sizzle, not the steak.”

 The human gap

-And this is the problem.
+And that's exactly what happens when no one's minding the machine.
 AI needs humans to fix its mess.
-Without us, it's just spitting back remixed versions of whatever it's been fed—and those inputs are often flawed, biased, and completely devoid of cultural context.
+Without us, it's just spitting back remixed versions of whatever it's been fed, and those inputs are often flawed, biased, and completely devoid of cultural context.

-And this is the problem.
+And that's exactly what happens when no one's minding the machine.
 AI needs humans to fix its mess.
-Without us, it's just spitting back remixed versions of whatever it's been fed—and those inputs are often flawed, biased, and completely devoid of cultural context.
+Without us, it's just spitting back remixed versions of whatever it's been fed, and those inputs are often flawed, biased, and completely devoid of cultural context.

 The prompt paradox

-Believing better AI prompts will solve everything is also a trap.
+Believing better prompts will solve everything is also a trap.

-I asked for “a visionary Black creative with a journalistic background” and it gave me a cyborg Oprah.
+I asked for "a visionary Black creative with a journalistic background."
+It gave me a cyborg Oprah.

-The more specific my prompts got, the more the AI hallucinated details.
+The more specific I got, the more it hallucinated.
 One version gave me three arms.
 Another had my nose drinking the coffee.

-I asked for “a visionary Black creative with a journalistic background” and it gave me a cyborg Oprah.
+I asked for "a visionary Black creative with a journalistic background."
+It gave me a cyborg Oprah.

-The more specific my prompts got, the more the AI hallucinated details.
+The more specific I got, the more it hallucinated.
 One version gave me three arms.
 Another had my nose drinking the coffee.

 Smart AI use vs. abuse